-UCLan offers a range of high quality business research programmes, a number of which were classified as being of ‘internationally excellent’ standard or ‘world-leading’ in the recent Research Assessment Exercise.
+UCLan offers a range of high quality business research programmes, a number of which were classified as being of ‘internationally excellent’ standard or ‘world-leading’ in the latest Research Excellence Framework’.

-The interdisciplinary approach adopted by the Lancashire Business School is a major strength and enables the school to build research relationships and partnerships with other universities, industry and public sector organisations.
+The interdisciplinary approach adopted by the Lancashire School of Business and Enterprise is a major strength and enables the school to build research relationships and partnerships with other universities, industry and public sector organisations.

 Research degree tutors: